Student Theses and Dissertations

 Recommended Citation

-Neel, Victor, "Nerd: A Neuron-Specific Gene in Drosophila Melanogaster Related to Vertebrate GAP-43" (1994).
+Neel, Victor, "nerd: A Neuron-Specific Gene in Drosophila Melanogaster Related to Vertebrate GAP-43" (1994).
 Student Theses and Dissertations.
 350.

 Comments

-A thesis submitted to the faculty of Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy
+A thesis presented to the faculty of The Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy